-Bitcoin platforms or exchanges like LocalBitcoins and Kraken allow you to buy, sell and trade your Bitcoin.
-These work in combination with the wallets so that you can get cash value out of your mining activities.
+Bitcoin platforms or exchanges like LocalBitcoins and Kraken allow you to buy, sell, and trade your Bitcoin.
+These work in combination with the wallets so you can get cash value out of your mining activities.

 Now that you have these two things, Bitcoin mining software will be useful to you.

 Before you buy mining software, make sure to do your research so you know what kind of rig you want (the physical hardware) and can make the right choice in mining software.

 Options for Bitcoin Mining Software

 This software runs on Windows, Mac, and Linux, and is probably the most commonly used software for Bitcoin miners right now.
 The software includes things like remote interface capabilities, multi-GPU support, self-detection of new blocks, fan speed control, and CPU mining support.

 This software runs on Windows, Android, and Ubuntu (Linux) systems.
 It has a graphical user interface that works with the CGminer software.
 Many people like the software because it creates easy visualization with graphs of your Bitcoin mining adventures.

 This is another visual interface, but this time for BFGMiner.
 The layout of this interface is very intuitive, and it works well for people who are new to Bitcoin mining because it has an easy-to-understand control panel.

 Getting Started With Bitcoin Mining

 The Bitcoin mining software you choose is a fairly personal decision.
 A lot of it depends on the operating system you prefer to use as well as whether you really want a graphical user interface.